aleen42/PersonalWiki/post/rain/rain.md

 gl.useProgram(program);
 ```

 Then, we’ll have to create an object in which we will render our shader.
-Here we will just create a rectangle — specifically, two triangles.
+Here we will just create rectangle — specifically, two triangles.

 ```js
 // create rectangle